 If your dog has a dog bed or mat, make sure to wash it too.
-If it’s not washable, maybe it’s time to consider buying antibacterial bedding or a dog bed that is washable.
+If it’s not washable, maybe it’s time to consider buying washable bedding.

 You can also use simple vinegar in your washing machine to help eliminate the odors.

 A dog wears his collar 24/7, it’s going to eventually stink.
 I recommend washing it when you give your dog a bath.
 Most dog collars can be thrown into the washing machine too, add it with some towels or their bedding.